image

 Tobin tax, docks, landfills, towers, wires, roads, parking, fossil fuels, water, carbon, greenhouse gas, plastic waste, cigarette smoke, alcohol, noise, light, odours, etc.

-"Heaven has its reasons.
-Earth has its resources.
-Man has his political order thus forming with the first two a triad.
+"Heaven has its reasons, Earth has its resources, Man has his political order, thus forming with the first two a triad.
 But he would err if he failed to respect the ground rules of this triad and infringed on the other two." – Xun Kuang Xunzi 3rd century BC

-Until just 1,000 years ago, the western rim of Europe was the last stand for an 'egalitarian' society of Celtic and indigenous origin - whose trade and travel was based on diplomatic laws, "The Law of Nations" -going back several thousands of years across all of Europe which the Roman Empire began demolishing around 250BC.
-The final stroke, after several centuries of 'pressure' followed the first Separation of Church and State Law under King Philip I of France (1052-1108), allowing the RCC to control "Church" - rules around marriage and dogma - and allowed the nation to manage the "State".
-THAT was when the RCC discovered the 'ancient' system whereby women on the western rim of the continent 'owned' land equally with men, so the RCC came up with a new ruling: Practicing traditional medicine is based on an un-orthodox therefore heretical belief system -so they could be arrested, and without 'due process' burned at the stake, and their property confiscated - leading to new laws giving the RCC ownership of 'publicly owned' land "in perpetuity"; banning marriage for the disinherited who sought refuge in monasteries; introduction of new laws defining land ownership "in perpetuity" (Duby 1981) based on the argument that since the Church is the "body of Christ" it is immortal, therefore, can own land "in perpetuity".
+The RCC's discovery of the 'traditional' western European system, whereby women on the western rim of the continent 'owned' land equally with men, led to the new ruling: Practicing traditional medicine is based on an un-orthodox "heretical" belief system, therefore, traditional "healers" could be arrested, without 'due process'.
+They were burned at the stake - their property confiscated - leading to new laws giving the RCC ownership of 'publicly owned' land; banning marriage for the disinherited who sought refuge in monasteries; with the introduction of new laws defining land ownership "in perpetuity" based on the argument that since the Church is the "body of Christ" it is immortal, therefore, can own land "in perpetuity" - according to the great French Medievalist Professor Georges Duby (1981, English translation 1983), "The Knight, The Lady and The Priest – The Making of Marriage in Medieval Europe":

 Excerpt -